JJumSSu/meta-analysis-frontier-LLMs/README.md

 If you use our work and are inspired by our work, please cite our work:

 ```
-@article{park2025seeing,
+@article{park2025can,
-  title={Seeing the Forest for the Trees: A Large Scale, Continuously Updating Meta-Analysis of Frontier LLMs},
+  title={Can LLMs Help Uncover Insights about LLMs?
+A Large-Scale, Evolving Literature Analysis of Frontier LLMs},
   author={Park, Jungsoo and Kang, Junmo and Stanovsky, Gabriel and Ritter, Alan},
   journal={arXiv preprint arXiv:2502.18791},
   year={2025}